William Sterling Parsons: Project Y

 Parsons returned to Dahlgren in March 1943.
 Around this time, a research laboratory was established at Los Alamos, New Mexico, under the direction of J. Robert Oppenheimer as Project Y, which was part of the Manhattan Project, the top-secret effort to develop an atomic bomb.
 The creation of a practical weapon would necessarily require an expert in ordnance, and Oppenheimer tentatively penciled in Tolman for the role, but getting him released from OSRD was another matter.
 Until then, Oppenheimer had to do the job himself.
 In May 1943, the Manhattan Project's director, Brigadier General Leslie R. Groves, took up the matter with the Military Policy Committee, the high-level committee that oversaw the Manhattan Project.
 It consisted of Vannevar Bush as its chairman, Brigadier General Wilhelm D. Styer who represented the Army, and Rear Admiral William R. Purnell as the Navy's representative.

 Groves told them that he was looking for someone with "a sound understanding of both practical and theoretical ordnance – high explosives, guns and fusing – a wide acquaintance and an excellent reputation among military ordnance people and an ability to gain their support; a reasonably broad background in scientific development; and an ability to attract and hold the respect of scientists."
 He said that a military officer would be his ideal, as the job might involve planning and coordinating the use of the bomb, but added that he knew of no Army officer who fit the bill.
 Bush then suggested Parsons, a nomination supported by Purnell.
 The next morning, Parsons received a phone call from Purnell, ordering him to report to Admiral King, who was now the commander in chief, US Fleet (Cominch).
 In a terse ten-minute meeting, King briefed Parsons on the Project, which he said had his full backing.
 That afternoon, Parsons met with Groves, who quickly sized him up as the right man for the job.

-"Thin Man" plutonium gun test casings at Wendover Army Air Field.
+"Thin Man" plutonium gun test casings at Muroc Army Airfield.
 In the background, casing designs for "Fat Man" bombs can be seen as well.